meraks/Simple-implementation-of-JPEG/README.md

 of coding method, whitch is 'rlc', 'huffman', 'mix', 'simpleHuffman'.
 The type of 'huffman' is fully copied from im2jpeg.
 Learn more about type 'mix', refer to https://github.com/benbenmumu/JPEG-MATLAB, type 'mix' based on the program.
+It's necessary to add several m files from DIPUM toolbox if you would like to use type 'huffman', such as mat2huff, huffman and huff2mat.